SeaOptative/IMDB_database/first_set_of_queries/4_questions.md

 ![sample result](./screenshots/2.1.png)

--To go a step further, we can decide to order by rank to get the highest-ranking movies
+- To go a step further, we can decide to order by rank to get the highest-ranking movies

 ```
 SELECT DISTINCT